josephbateh/teaching/AP Computer Science/02 - Boolean Expressions & If Statements/02 - Boolean Expressions & If Statements.md

 - Mention that the expression inside the parenthesis needs to result in either true or false.
 - Discuss else statements.
 - Discuss else if statements.
+- Note that if statements don't require an else or else if.

 ### Task